thebeebs/devstarworkshop/instructions/narrative.md

 #### Objective ####

-The game consists in developing services – whether in Java, Node.js or PHP – and hit a REST end point provided by the Death Star server.
+The game consists in developing services – whether in Java, Node.js or PHP – and hit several different REST end point provided by the Death Star server.
+As your team destroys one end point accomplishing that mission, it progresses to the following mission receiving new endpoints to destroy.

 #### Squads ####